EarthyScience/SINDBAD/dev/.documenter/pages/code/sindbad.md

   - `wCycle_components`: update the water cycle pools per component

-- `wCycleBase`: set the basics of the water cycle pools
+- `wCycleBase`: Sets the basic structure of the water cycle storages.
-  - `wCycleBase_simple`: counts the number of layers in each water storage pools
+  - `wCycleBase_simple`: Through `wCycle`.jl, adjust/update the variables for each storage separately and for TWS.

-- `waterBalance`: Calculate the water balance
+- `waterBalance`: Water balance
-  - `waterBalance_simple`: check the water balance in every time step
+  - `waterBalance_simple`: Simply checks the water balance as P-ET-R-ds/dt.